TechNexion-customization/ubuntu-tn/README.md

     yes "Y" | apt install bash-completion
     + yes "Y" | apt install <your packages>

+Another way is add new packages to apt_list (xfce case is recommended)

-## How To Change the Ubuntu Revision
+## How to change the Ubuntu revision
 --------

 Some users could be have other Ubuntu revision requirement, please modify gen_pure_rootfs API of cookers/env.bash script as following: